Boosting the Adversarial Transferability of Surrogate Models with Dark Knowledge: Methodology

 \subsection{Enhancing Dark Knowledge of Training Data}

-Although \atn{the soft label involves} dark knowledge \atn{and thus is better} than the one-hot label, \atn{it is still close to the one-hot label since it is obtained by the training with the one-hot labels} (by solving~\eqref{eq:eq1}).
-This weakens the effect of dark knowledge on learning the features from \atn{different} classes.
-To \atn{overcome this weakness}, we \atn{propose to} enhance the dark knowledge by \atn{leveraging the data augmentation skills which} explicitly mix a pair of images to synthesize image data containing features of different classes. \atn{These augmented data are then fed to the teacher model to generate the soft labels for training the DSM (see Fig. 1).}
+Although the soft label in~\eqref{eq:eq_dark} involves dark knowledge and thus is better than the one-hot label, it is still close to the one-hot label since the teacher model is obtained by training with the one-hot labels.
+To illustrate this point, we denote the confidence of a soft label $\tilde{y}$ as $\max_{i=1}^K \tilde{y}_i$.
+Thus, the confidence of a one-hot label achieves the maximum value of 1.
+Then, we train a ResNet18 teacher model on CIFAR-10 and provide a visualization of the empirical cumulative distribution function (CDF) of the confidences of soft labels it generates on the training images of CIFAR-10, as shown in Fig.~\ref{fig:pred}.
+Fig.~\ref{fig:pred} shows that the empirical CDF of confidences on CIFAR-10 (red curve) is similar to the CDF of one-hot labels, namely a straight line with $x=1$, which greatly weakens the effect of dark knowledge on boosting adversarial transferability.

-Given an original image $x$, we consider three popular skills of mixing augmentations in this \atn{work}: \begin{itemize} \item Cutout~\cite{devries2017cutout}, which randomly masks a fixed-size area of $x$ to zero.
-The \atn{size of mask is set to 112$\times$112 in our experiments}. \item Mixup~\cite{zhang2018mixup}, which randomly samples a reference image $x'$ and \atn{make a combination with $x$.} \atn{This} generates an image $\tilde{x}=\lambda x+(1-\lambda) x'$, \atn{where $0\le \lambda\le 1$ is a random ratio}. \atn{For this data $\tilde{x}$}, a pseudo label $\tilde{y}=\lambda e_y+(1-\lambda) e_{y'}$ \atn{should be used during the training}, where $y$ and $y'$ are the true \atn{classes} of $x$ and $x'$, respectively. \item CutMix~\cite{yun2019cutmix}, which randomly copies a rectangle area of $x'$ to paste into $x$.
-If $1-\lambda$ denotes the area ratio of the rectangle to the whole image, a pseudo label $\tilde{y}=\lambda e_y+(1-\lambda) e_{y'}$ should be used for training, where $y$ and $y'$ are the true \atn{classes} of $x$ and $x'$, respectively. \end{itemize} \atn{The data generated with the three mixing augmentation skills can be unified} as $\tilde{x}=x \odot \mathbf{M} + x' \odot (\mathbf{1} - \mathbf{M})$, where $\mathbf{M}$ is a tensor of the same shape as $x$, $\odot$ denotes an element-wise product, and $\mathbf{1}$ denotes an all-one tensor.
-Fig.~\ref{fig:demo} illustrates \atn{the value of $\mathbf{M}$, and the data generated with these three mixing augmentation skills}.
+To overcome this weakness, we propose to enhance the dark knowledge of training data by leveraging the data augmentation skills which explicitly mix a pair of images to synthesize image data containing features of different classes.
+Given an original image $x$, we consider three popular skills of mixing augmentations in this work: \begin{itemize} \item Cutout~\cite{devries2017cutout}, which randomly masks a fixed-size area of $x$ to zero.
+The size of mask is set to 112$\times$112 in this work. \item Mixup~\cite{zhang2018mixup}, which randomly samples a reference image $x'$ and make a combination with $x$.
+This generates an image $\tilde{x}=\lambda x+(1-\lambda) x'$, where $\lambda \sim U(0,1)$ in this work.
+For this data $\tilde{x}$, a soft label $\tilde{y}=\lambda e_y+(1-\lambda) e_{y'}$ should be used during the training, where $y$ and $y'$ are the true classes of $x$ and $x'$, respectively. \item CutMix~\cite{yun2019cutmix}, which randomly copies a rectangle area of $x'$ to paste into $x$.
+If the area ratio of the rectangle to the whole image is $1-\lambda$ where $\lambda \sim U(0,1)$ in this work, a soft label $\tilde{y}=\lambda e_y+(1-\lambda) e_{y'}$ is used for training, and $y$ and $y'$ are the true classes of $x$ and $x'$, respectively. \end{itemize}